 Build Quality and Design – One Tough Switch

 The Switch comes with two induction cups and a ceramic cover for dry herbs.
-The two precision induction cups that you get with the kit are the White Ceramic and Black Ceramic.
-Dr Dabber recommends using the White Ceramic for oils and the Black Ceramic for dry herb/loose-leaf but they are both identical and can be used interchangeably.
+The two precision induction cups that you get with the kit are White Ceramic and Black Ceramic.
+Dr. Dabber recommends using the White Ceramic for oils and the Black Ceramic for dry herb/loose-leaf, but they are both identical and can be used interchangeably.

-Dr Dabber also sells a lot of different kinds of induction cups.
-Last I checked, they have a Titanium, Quartz, Smooth Ceramic, Sapphire and SiC.
+Dr. Dabber also sells a lot of different kinds of induction cups.
+Last I checked, they have Titanium, Quartz, Smooth Ceramic, Sapphire, and SiC.
 I have all of these on order and will report back/update this review when I have tested them thoroughly.
 I think I’m most looking forward to the Quartz cup.
-If anyone has any experience with the premium cups please leave a comment below with your experiences and which one you like the best.
+If anyone has any experience with premium cups, please leave a comment below with your experiences and which one you like the best.

 Switch it up!
 Oil and Loose-Leaf (Dry Herb)